 Construction Debris, Drywall, Lumber Acceptance

 Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This material is sorted at the Santa Ana transfer station—maximizing recovery before the remainder hits the landfill.
-Contractors on rolling jobs often manage these loads via commercial recurring hauling agreements, while referencing EPA construction debris recycling guidance for best practices.
+These loads are sorted at the Santa Ana transfer station—before the remainder hits the landfill.
+Contractors on jobs often use commercial recurring hauling agreements to stay efficient, and we suggest following EPA construction debris recycling guidance for proper material management.

 • Framing lumber and offcuts